 After the closure of the Steelworks in 1980, the Derwentside Rail Action Group fought to keep the line to Consett open and for the reintroduction of passenger trains alongside and improved bus service.

-The train, a Class 100 DMU by then in Departmental use, was an inspection train run the County Council who invited members of the Derwentside Rail Action Group along with councillors and officials of British Rail as part of a feasibility study in to keeping the line open.
+On 27 February 1984, a Class 100 DMU by then in Departmental use, was used as an inspection train run by the County Council who invited members of the Derwentside Rail Action Group along with councillors and officials of British Rail as part of a feasibility study in to keeping the line open.
 The train stopped at all the station sites and making it the last stopping train on the line.
 (My thanks to Donald Kent for this information).

 THE ROYAL TRAIN – 3 December 1982